 - To her, Paris would always be the most magical city in the world.

 Note that with shorter introductory elements—generally those consisting of four or fewer words—you can technically skip the comma.
 However, it’s never wrong to use a comma in this instance, and eschewing it can lead to confusion.
-Also, remember that if the dependent clause comes at the end of a complex sentence rather than the beginning, you should not use a comma.
-For example, “She enjoyed classic jazz although the modern stuff held no appeal.”
-Many writers would be tempted to put a comma between jazz and although, but that would be wrong.

 2. Around a nonrestrictive or nonessential element.
 Nonrestrictive elements provide added information, but without them the sentence would still make sense.
 For example, “My wife, Karen, bakes the best peach cobbler.”
 Presumably the speaker has only one wife, so telling us her name is a helpful but nonessential aside.
-This piece from the New York Times has more on the difference between essential and nonessential elements, but here are a couple more examples:
+This piece from the New York Times has more on the difference between essential and nonessential elements, but here are a couple of additional examples:

 - My best friend, Jimmy Brown, always brings an extra pudding cup for me.
 (People can only have one best friend at a time, so his name is a nonessential element.)